pwsafe/pwsafe/README.MAC.DEVELOPERS.md

 After building the pwsafe.app (in Xcode), language files and help you can create a .dmg file for installing pwsafe into the Applications folder.

-To begin this process you need to make some edits to the pwsafe/install/macosx/Makefile.
+To begin this process you might need to make some edits to the pwsafe/install/macosx/Makefile.
+If you have followed this procedure, the defaults should work.

 * Set the RELDIR variable to the location of pwsafe.app
 * Set the WXDIR variable to the location of the "locale" folder
+* Set the MACHINEARCH variable if you are building an architecture specific version

 For example:

 ```
 RELDIR=./../../Xcode/build/Products/Release/
 WXDIR=../../../wxWidgets-3.1.5/locale
+MACHINEARCH=$(shell uname -m)
 ```
-Alternative use the shell scripts found in the Makefile to locate the correct location.

 To create the .dmg file